exonum/exonum/examples/demo-create-service-with-data-proofs/README.md

 <!-- spell-checker:ignore serhiioryshych -->

-Simply run the following command to start the cryptocurrency service on 4 nodes on the local machine:
+Simply run the following command to start the demo cryptocurrency service on 4 nodes on the local machine:

 ```bash
 docker run -p 8000-8008:8000-8008 serhiioryshych/exonum-cryptocurrency-advanced-example